Anushs97/docs/60dayplan.md

 - Clear data on which content types and distribution channels actually convert
 - Sales team actively using materials I created in deals
 - Compiled business impact report - trials from content, sales assets used, customer insights gathered
+- Understanding PLG current state and devising strategy for following 2 quarters

 ## **What I Won't Do (Initially)**